isomerpages/moe-angsanapri/_student-development-programmes/CCE/Character and Citizenship Education.md

 <b> CCE Lessons </b>

 CCE lessons are taught in the Mother Tongue Languages (MTL) and English Language.
 Lessons are thematic or event-based and aim to teach the knowledge, skills, values and attitudes to develop our students to become good individuals and useful citizens.

+<b> Form Teacher Guidance Period (FTGP) </b>

+To nurture skills for students’ social and emotional, and mental well-being, our FTGP lessons are time and space created for meaningful teacher-student interactions.
+Through these specially designed interaction activities, our teachers garner a firmer understanding of every student, strengthen the holistic development of every student, to build a good rapport as well as quality class and team spirit.
+Topics covered include Cyberwellness, Peer-Support and Social Skills.